-It was, in fact, the outlandish stories that Jack Parsons read in pulp science fiction magazines that first got him interested in rockets.
+It was the outlandish stories that Jack Parsons read in pulp science fiction magazines that first got him interested in rockets.

-Born in Los Angeles on Oct.
-2, 1914, Parsons began his first experiments in his own backyard, where he would build gunpowder-based rockets.
-Although he had only received a high-school education, Parsons and his childhood friend, Ed Forman, decided to approach Frank Malina, a graduate student at the California Institute of Technology, and form a small group devoted to the study of rockets that self-deprecatingly referred to themselves as the “Suicide Squad,” given the dangerous nature of their work.
+Then, in 1934, Parsons and Forman decided to approach Frank Malina, a graduate student at the California Institute of Technology, and form a small group devoted to the study of rockets that self-deprecatingly referred to themselves as the “Suicide Squad,” given the dangerous nature of their work.